Learn About My Assessment

 • Funds are used for the ongoing operation and maintenance of the flood protection system.

-• Current maintenance rate is 2.19%.
+• The maintenance rate authorized for 2025 is 3.35%.

 Capital Improvement Rate